candrholdings/reactnative-crypto-demo/README.md

     ```

   2. Adds a title and textboxes to the app
-    1. Hooks up the textboxes with values from `this.state`
+    1. Textboxes will display values from `this.state`
+    2. Change events from input string and secret textboxes will go back to `this.state`
-    2. Styles the UI components
+    3. Styles the UI components

       ```js
       <Text style={ styles.welcome }>